subodhgupta/factfile-generator/README.md

 * A valid ID paramter for dynamic contents

 ## Usage
-* amend generator.bat with the correct parameters
+Amend generator.bat with the correct parameters, then from Windows command prompt
 ```
 generator.bat
 ```